 Further inland from the beach, the shingle banks solidify into a series of undulating ridges populated by grasses and small plants, burrowed into by animals and overlain by a scattering of buildings and roads.
 Beyond the fringe disturbance and depositions of human inhabitation, the land becomes heath scrub and further inland, the most ancient of the shingle deposits are bare, supporting only mosses, grasses and lichens.
 Much of the original shingle ridge formation has been destroyed by industrial extraction of the shingle beds, army occupation in WW2 and the laying down of the railway.
 Industrial and domestic rubbish has been dumped on excavated land and exhausted coal and mineral deposits litter the line of the now disappeared railway.
-The residential estate of Dungeness is owned by the French electricity company EDF allowing it to reinforce the security of itsits local nuclear power station Precipitously placed on the southern tip of the promontory, the nuclear plant is highly vulnerable to the erosive power of the ocean,; the entire complex is a network of estates with meandering and overlapping borders including a nature reserve and an industrial estate, human animal habitats.As a site of special scientific interest, a popular tourist destination and strategically placed on the Channel coastline, the existence of this site as A place has been constructed not only economically, socially and politically but also by the trickle of artists, photographers and writers such as Jarman, Piper, Byatt, Tempest.
-Tourist smartphone cameras, building upon these evocations, have contributed to Its increasing popularity.
+The residential estate of Dungeness is owned by the French electricity company EDF allowing it to reinforce the security of its nuclear power station; the entire complex is a network of estates with meandering and overlapping borders including a nature reserve and an industrial estate.
+It is permeated by human politics of ownership, enclosure, natural resource extraction and industrial contamination- disturbances which have led to changing patterns of eco diversity and practices of conservation and management of animal habitats.

+In its distance from centres of economic wealth and government, this place is considered to be on the margins, but from the point of view of birds and insects it is a vital stopping off point in their annual migration. and due to its proximity to the French coast, has also become a regular destination point for desperate human migrants.
+At the same time its increasingly popularity as a tourist destination is encouraged by the attention given to it by a trickle of artists, photographers and writers and the circulation of images posted on social media by visitors, which fix place as image.

 Standing in the landscape, the flatness of the topography gives me an almost uninterrupted 360 degree horizon which together with the position of the sun should provide a stable frame of reference for orientation.
-However, even with the bulk of the power station as a landmark, it is easy to become disorientated for when walking, features in the landscape seem to swing around the me as if the ground itself is on the move and the distances between points of reference are surprisingly inconstant.
-I continually negotiate the distances between extended space spreading out optically in all directions and the gravitational pull on my body giving me a connected grounding which in its proximity is concrete and differentiated.
-My seeing alternates between one which is primarily optical in calculating distance and direction and a close- range vision which is concerned with being in touch with the ground.
+However, even with the bulk of the power station as a landmark, it is easy to become disorientated for when walking, features in the landscape seem to swing around me as if the ground itself is on the move and the distances between points of reference are surprisingly inconstant.
+I continually navigate between the perception of extended space spreading out in all directions and the gravitational pull on my body giving me a connected grounding, a grounding which in its proximity is concrete and differentiated.
+My seeing ranges between one which is primarily optical in calculating distance and direction and a close- range vision which is concerned with being in touch with the ground.
 These two modes of visuality intermediate through the dynamism of my bodily movement in its forward momentum.
 In their influential chapter on nomadic space, Deleuze and Guattari (1997: 494-5) map out the imbrication of vision and space as follows:

-The first aspect of the haptic smooth space of close vision is that its orientations, landmarks, and linkages are in continuous variation: it operates step by step…. one never sees from a distance in space of this kind… Orientations are not constant but change according to temporary vegetation, occupations and precipitation….Where there is close vision, space is not visual, or rather the eye has a haptic, non -optical function: no line separates earth from sky, which are of the same substance; there is neither horizon nor background nor perspective nor limit nor outline or form nor centre; there is no intermediary distance, or all distance is intermediary.
+The first aspect of the haptic smooth space of close vision is that its orientations, landmarks, and linkages are in continuous variation: it operates step by step…. one never sees from a distance in space of this kind….Orientations are not constant but change according to temporary vegetation, occupations and precipitation….Where there is close vision, space is not visual, or rather the eye has a haptic, non -optical function: no line separates earth from sky, which are of the same substance; there is neither horizon nor background nor perspective nor limit nor outline or form nor centre; there is no intermediary distance, or all distance is intermediary.